aewebsolutions/follower/README.md

 ## Usage

-When document is ready, you are free to call plugin:
+Wait until document is ready.
+Then, call plugin.

 ```javascript